azrafe7/vlc4youtube/instructions/how-to-enable-vlc-web-interface.md

 **5.** **Done!**

-To check that it is working just open a browser and point it to [http://localhost:8080](http://localhost:8080).
+To check that it is working just open a browser in the same computer running VLC and point it to [http://localhost:8080](http://localhost:8080).

 You should see the web interface.